PG Diploma (Postgraduate Diploma) Clinical NeuropsychologyFind a programme

-The programme places a strong focus on patient care, diagnosis and management of a range of neurological conditions, and is delivered by academics and experienced clinicians.
-Neuropsychology services are offered to a broad range of patient groups: paediatric and adult; acute inpatient and outpatient; patients seen primarily for diagnostic assessment and patients seen for rehabilitation.
+The programme places a strong focus on patient care, and the diagnosis and management of a range of neurological conditions, and is delivered by academics and experienced clinicians.
+Neuropsychology services are offered to a broad range of patient groups: paediatric and adult, acute inpatient and outpatient, as well as patients seen primarily for diagnostic assessment and patients seen for rehabilitation.

 All lectures are broadcast live online using Adobe Connect and can be viewed at a later date.
 Some units are provided in a block format of teaching (ie one unit over a single week), while others are delivered on a weekly basis.

 We charge an annual tuition fee.
 Fees for 2018/19 are as follows:

 - Channel Islands/Isle of Man: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Further information on funding for prospective UK, EU and international postgraduate students.